 - Always cover your mouth when you cough or sneeze.
 If you don’t have a tissue, use your elbow or upper sleeve to catch droplets.
 Never use your bare hands.

-- Wearing a surgical mask or similar won’t stop you from catching most viruses (including coronavirus), but will reduce the risk of infecting others.
+- Wearing a surgical mask or similar will reduce the risk of infection for both yourself and others.
 Side benefit: they’ll also stop you touching your nose and mouth.

 - Wash your hands with soap and water after using public transit, upon entering your accommodation, before and after eating out, shaking hands, or blowing your nose.